comp-journalism/commentIQ/CommentAPIcode/README.md

 ========
 Get the code up and running on your machine in 5 steps :-

-1. Install All the required packages
+1. Install all the required packages
 2. Get the database and table structures
-3. Change the Config files
+3. Change the config files
-4. Scrap comments data from New York Times to get the vocabulary and Document Count
+4. Collect comments data from New York Times to get a dataset that is used as the commenting vocabulary
-5. Run the CommentIQ API code
+5. Run the CommentIQ API code to calculate scores

 ### 1. Installing the required packages